-National Government
+National government

-- 1. The new Government should go further than the recommendations of the Harrington Review and undertake a further, targeted review of inward investment, trade and exports and business support across England. - The Department for Business and Trade and Ministry for Housing, Communities and Local Government should work together to allocate increased resources dedicated to inward investment for the Midlands. - 3.
-The Government's Cross-Whitehall UK Product Taskforce should provide a clear conduit for regions (including those areas currently without access to a Combined Authority and Mayor) to secure support and expertise from national and international teams in both the development and promotion of priority investment projects. - 4.
-Key account management funding should be increased to enable greater staff resourcing, servicing existing FDI stock to retain expansion in the region, and providing capacity to actively promote and develop relationships with new international businesses.
+- 1. The new government should go further than the recommendations of the Harrington Review and undertake a further, targeted review of inward investment, trade and exports and business support across England - 2.
+The Department for Business and Trade and Ministry for Housing, Communities and Local Government should work together to allocate increased resources to inward investment for the Midlands - 3.
+The government's Cross-Whitehall UK Product Taskforce should provide a clear conduit for the regions (including those areas currently without a combined authority or mayor) to secure support and expertise from national and international teams in both the development and promotion of priority investment projects - 4.
+Key account management funding should be increased to enable greater staff resourcing for servicing existing FDI stock to retain expansion in the region, and provide capacity to actively promote and develop relationships with new international businesses.
 This could be through devolution deals with new combined authority areas but must also service non-combined authority areas, especially those where FDI performance is lowest. - 5.
-The Government should facilitate a longer-term approach to investment support funding through its approach to Devolution.
-This could be done by providing multi-year budget settlements as part of Devolution arrangements or through three-year settlements.
+The government should facilitate a longer-term approach to investment support funding through its approach to devolution.
+This could be done by providing multi-year budget settlements as part of devolution arrangements, or through three-year settlements.
 Doing so will give IPAs and other services the certainty they need to prioritise resources effectively and reduce time spent dealing with sustainability concerns. - 6.
-Building on best-practice in the Investment and Strategy Directorates' Europe Team, senior overseas DBT staff should have an additional 'lead' remit for specific English regions to help grow relationships and provide a conduit for opportunities.
+Building on best-practice in the Investment and Strategy Directorates' Europe Team, senior overseas DBT staff should have an additional 'lead' remit for specific English regions to help grow relationships and provide a conduit for opportunities